skr571999/notes/notes/website_development.md

 ## Terminology

-- Website - Collection of Webpages
+- Website - collection of Webpages
 - Webpages - a hypertext document(generally contain information) on the World Wide Web
 - Hypertext is text which contains links to other texts
 - WWW - ?
-- Web Development - It is the work involved in developing a website.
+- Web Development - work involved in developing a website
 - What is the URL
   - http://localhost:3000/login
   - http → Protocol
   - localhost → server address
   - 3000 → Port Number
   - /login → path
+- Response Code
+  - 200 - Ok
+  - 400 - Bad Request
+  - 401 - Un authorized
+  - 404 - Not Found
+  - 500 - Internal Server Error
+- Cloud Computing
+  - SAAS - Software as a Service - Example - Gmail
+  - PASS - Platform as a Service - Ex - Heroku
+  - IASS - Infrastructure as a Service - Ex - GCP, AWS, Azure

 ## Technologies and Tools